formatjs/formatjs/website/docs/react-intl/advanced-usage.md

 `AST` is also slightly larger in size than regular `string` messages but can be efficiently compressed.
 :::

+In the future, we'll gear towards making this the default behavior.

 ## Imperative APIs

 Imperative APIs (e.g `formatMessage`...) are generally faster than `Formatted` component since it does not create extra `ReactElement` nodes.
 They should have the exact same capabilities as `Formatted` components.